saelthavron/txeo/mkdocs/docs/api-reference/tensor-func.md

 # Tensor Functions

-`txeo::TensorFunc` provides common mathematical operations that can be applied element-wise to tensors.
-This document outlines available functions and examples of how to use them.
+The class `TensorFunc` of **txeo** provides common mathematical functions that can be applied element-wise to tensors.

 ## Overview